History of Chinese Australians: Implementation of the White Australia Policy: 1901 to 1911

 By the time of Australian Federation, there were around 29,000 ethnic Chinese in Australia: Chinese people in the capital cities of Sydney and Melbourne, were a significant group, running numerous stores, an import trade, societies and several Chinese language newspapers.
 There were also many Chinese still working in the north of Queensland in the banana trade.
 Tin mining in Tasmania was also a venture that brought Chinese workers to the state.
 They were also part of an international community involved in political events in China such as sending delegates to a Peking Parliament or making donations at times of natural disaster.
-There were many Chinese Australians who supported the Xinhai Revolution and Sun Yat-sen. The passing of the Immigration Restriction Act of 1901, however, froze the Chinese communities of the late 19th century into a slow decline.
+There were many Chinese Australians who supported the Xinhai Revolution and Sun Yat-sen. The passing of the Immigration Restriction Act 1901, however, froze the Chinese communities of the late 19th century into a slow decline.
 Thanks to Australian Chinese newspapers like the Tung Wah Times and the Chinese Times which were distributed to Chinese communities all over Australia and thanks to the many clan societies, Chinese Australians were a rather united group, in spite of the geographical distances.
 This can be seen by the colourful debates that went on within the community over the future of China.
 Some in Australia and notably the Tung Wah Times believed China should keep a monarchy and they supported reform.
 Others believed China needed a republic and they supported Sun Yat-sen. The first Chinese-language novel to be published in Australia (and possibly anywhere in the West), The Poison of Polygamy, appeared in Melbourne's Chinese Times in 1909-10 and while it makes only a passing mention of the White Australia Policy, has much to say on the political situation in China, and other cultural and political topics relating to the modernisation of China.
 At the same time, Chinese republican revolutionaries were operating in Australia, and the Qing government saw a need to dissuade the Chinese diaspora against supporting the republicans.
 Reflecting the political debate in China, Chinese Australians had by 1900 formed branches of the Chinese Empire Reform Association to press for reform in China.